JHP4911/Searcher/README.md

 # Vision
 A searching tool which help you to get more results in less time without any kind of limitations.
-The tool basically based on to help users for improving the google searching power to get more results So I personally decides to create an tool with the help of one of amazing language.
+The tool basically based on google searching to help users for improving the google searching power to get more results So I personally decides to create an tool with the help of one of amazing language.

 # ITS A 10 LINE OF CODE TOOL